anxlz/CRB/replit.md

 - **Output**: Console (backend bot)

 ## Important Notes
-- **In-Memory State**: Log channel, manager role, and test mode settings are stored in memory and reset on bot restart
+- **In-Memory State**: Log channel, manager role, test mode settings, and emoji configurations are stored in memory and reset on bot restart
 - **Test Mode**: Useful for development - allows 1 player to fill all 5 slots
 - **Manager Role Permissions**: Only users with configured manager role can start new setups (if no role set, all users can)
 - **Timestamp Tracking**: lastQueueTime updates when first player joins empty setup or after completion
 - **Status Indicators**: Visual queue lifecycle tracking with emoji indicators
+- **Custom Emojis**: Configured per-guild using `/setemoji` command, displayed in all select menus and embeds

 ## Future Enhancements
 - Persistent storage with database for settings